Our library provides free and equal access to information, encourages life-long learning, and inspires the joy of reading.

 What if I return an item late?

-You are responsible for returning your materials on time and taking care of any overdue fines you may have.
-If you owe for late materials, checking out privileges and computer use may be denied until all fines are paid.
-You can pay your late fees in person with cash or check, or pay them online with a card or Paypal account.
+While we do not charge daily late fees at our library, you are responsible for returning your materials on time and taking care of any fines for lost or damaged materials you may have.
+You can pay any fees in person with cash or check, or pay them online with a card or Paypal account.

 Children may receive their own card with a parent or legal guardian who will be financially responsible for any fines for lost or damaged materials checked out in the child’s name.
 You will need to bring your library card with you when checking out library materials.